 “I really want to clear my life to make it so that I have to make as few decisions as possible about anything except how to best serve this community.”

-Based on his statement, psychologist Oliver Burkeman, who has studied the habit of genius, suggested that it could be a sign of genius.
-He said sticking to a very fixed routine can help a mind focus on the more important issues.
+Psychologist Oliver Burkeman also explains that sticking to a very fixed routine can help a mind focus on the more important issues:

 “It was William James […] who best articulated the mechanism by which a strict routine might help unleash the imagination.
 Only by rendering many aspects of daily life automatic and habitual, he argued, could we “free our minds to advance to really interesting fields of action”.